command-line-interface-pages/site.github.io/content/about.md

 {{< image src="/git.jpg" alt="git man" position="center" style="border-radius: 4px;" >}}

 Then this project is for you!
 Don't just copy-paste things, learn them through provided examples!

+> Note for programmers: all pages are written in a parsable way so it's possible
+> automatically extract some data from them to handle it.

 ## Installation